rohitg00/rohitg00/RANKING.md

 ## Privacy boundary

-The collector uses public profile, repository, event, search, and contribution data.
+The collector uses public profile, repository, search, and contribution data.
 Contribution groups are accepted only when the repository visibility is `PUBLIC`.

 The generator does not use GitHub's blended contribution totals because an authenticated response can include private activity.
 It does not store restricted contribution counts, private repository names, private organization names, commit messages, pull request titles, or issue titles.